 Discover: How to create healthy habits while overcoming an overreliance on motivation.

 3. Social Connection: Spending more time indoors can lead to feelings of isolation and loneliness.
-Make an effort to stay in touch with your family and friends and create opportunities to discuss topics other than the news or pandemic.
+Make an effort to stay in touch with your family and friends and create opportunities to discuss topics other than the news.
 Additionally, you can join online Meetups groups and attend free classes and workshops from the safety of your home to avoid feelings of isolation.

 6. Body care: Practicing self-massage, moisturizing your skin, skin brushing, and taking warm showers or baths can increase your circulation, your dopamine levels, and help reduce symptoms of touch starvation.